There are several plants you can cultivate in raised bed gardens with the right conditions. Think about the numerous options.

 Beets and Radishes

 Beet plants and radishes love loose soil like carrots and will always do well in raised gardens.
-Since they mature fast, they make an ideal succession-plants crop.
+Since they mature fast, they make an ideal succession-plant crop.

 Celery